The D.C. region’s snow is melting. Trash, mail and power problems remain.

-Rappahannock Electric Cooperative spokeswoman Casey Hollins said Monday that about 3,900 of its members did not have power — down from a peak of 98,000 amid last week’s bad weather.
+At about 5 p.m.
+Monday, about 2,100 Rappahannock Electric Cooperative members did not have power — down from a peak of 98,000 amid last week’s bad weather.
 By contrast, Dominion Power’s outage map showed around 300 customers without power statewide.

-Problems in the Rappahannock area included hundreds of broken poles and downed trees at thousands of locations, Hollins said.
+Problems in the Rappahannock area included hundreds of broken poles and downed trees at thousands of locations, said Casey Hollins, a spokeswoman for Rappahannock Electric Cooperative.
 Because the cooperative serves more rural, isolated areas than other utilities, repairs can take longer.

 “I know that a lot of people want to know exactly why the power is out and exactly when crews going to get there,” she said in an interview.
 “Crews have to go from location to location to location.
 That takes time.”

-Crystal Detamore, a Rappahannock customer who lives near Gordonsville, Va., said her family was running its generator and using two propane fireplaces to keep the house “somewhat warm.”
+Crystal Detamore, a Central Virginia Electric Cooperative customer who lives near Gordonsville, Va., said her family was running its generator and using two propane fireplaces to keep the house “somewhat warm” before power was restored around 1 p.m.
+Monday — a full week after she had lost power.
+At about 5 p.m.
+Monday, about 400 CVEC customers still did not have power.

 A digital marketing strategist who works remotely, Detamore said she needs electricity to work — the outage is not just an inconvenience, but a “wake-up call about infrastructure.”

-The outage also comes as the utility has fought attempts to make its operations more transparent in court, according to Detamore.
+The outage also comes as Rappahannock has fought attempts to make its operations more transparent in court, according to Detamore.

 “We’re talking about, beyond the human toll, weeks worth of lost productivity,” she said.
 “We’re talking about the inability to do your job.”